Last Updated on August 6, 2022

 Silver Lake State Park in Silver Lake

-In Silver Lake town, you can expect to find various hotels and campgrounds and attractions such as mini golf and go-karts.
-If you’re after a more relaxed beach experience, head down to Little Sable Light Station on the edge of town.
+In Silver Lake town, you can expect to find various hotels and campgrounds.
+Along with attractions such as mini golf and go-karts.
+If you’re after a more relaxed Michigan beach experience, head down to Little Sable Light Station on the edge of town.
 Here you’ll find a small parking lot with long drop toilets and a small beach.
 During my visit, families had taken along sleds and even pieces of cardboards and the kids were sliding down a small nearby dune!
-The Light Station is sometimes open for tours, where you can climb to the top and get views across the beach and Lake Michigan.
+The Light Station is sometimes open for tours.
+Here you can climb to the top and get views across the beach and Lake Michigan.

 Recommended by Megan from Olio In Iowa

-Thank you to my Midwest Travel Blogger friends for their contributions and Midwest knowledge!
+Thank you to my Midwest Travel Blogger friends for their contributions and Midwest knowledge of Lake Michigan Beaches!